nmaguiar/openaf-docs/docs/reference/scope.md

 __listFilesRecursive(aPath) : Map__

 ````
 Performs the io.listFiles function recursively given aPath.
 The returned map will be equivalent to the io.listFiles function (see more in io.listFiles).
+Alternatively you can specify to usePosix=true and it will add to the map the owner, group and full permissions of each file and folder.
 ````
 ### load